Monday - Friday 9:00 AM - 5:30 PM, Pacific Standard Time

 The Jordan River is more than just a 156-mile-long river flowing into the Dead Sea.
 For Christians, it is a site of profound spiritual significance.
 This is where Jesus was baptized by John the Baptist, and the heavens opened as the Holy Spirit descended in the form of a dove (Matthew 3:16).
 Today, pilgrims visiting Yardenit experience this sacred moment, connecting deeply with the roots of their faith.

-Walk Where Jesus Walked: Exploring Capernaum
+Walk Where Jesus Walked: The Biblical Significance of Capernaum